 - Buildings and Grounds: Brian Brown, Director of Facilities Operations and Services

-- Student/residence life: Meg Flaherty, Director of Student Activities & Leadership
+- Student/residence life: Anthony Pluretti, Director of Safety & Security

 - Admissions & financial aid: Laura Burns, Director of Financial Aid